ardhynugroho/nginx-nap/docs/source/deploy-arcadia-app.rst

 In this lab.
 Arcadia App will be used as test application that will be protected by *NGINX App Protect*.

-About Aracdia App.
+About Arcadia App.
 Architecture
 ----

 .. note::
   This application is available in `Arcadia App GitLab repository <https://gitlab.com/arcadia-application>`_

 This is the architecture of Arcadia apps.
-It has 4 micro-services and they're routed using URI.
+It has 4 micro-services:

+#.
+Main App

+#.
+Backend

+#.
+Money transfer

+#.
+Refer friend

 .. image:: img/arcadia-arch.png

-This is what displayed when only *main* and *backend* app deployed.
+This is what displayed when only *main* and *backend* services are deployed.

 .. image:: img/arcadia-main-be.png

-This is what displayed when *main*, *backend* and *money transfer* deployed.
+This is what displayed when *main*, *backend* and *money transfer* services deployed.

 .. image:: img/arcadia-main-be-money.png

-This is what displayed when *main*, *backend*, *money transfer* and *referral* deployed.
+This is what displayed when *main*, *backend*, *money transfer* and *referral* services deployed.

 .. image:: img/arcadia-main-be-money-friend.png